-Defining a product listing
+Step 1: Define a product listing

 Before being able to use a product listing in a transactional message, you need to define at the event level the list of products and the fields for each product of the list you want to display.
 For more on this, see Defining data collections .